 # Defining a domain

 A domain is defined by a release configuration.
-In order to define a domain, you need to create a new [release config ](/flxbl/sfp/development/defining-a-domain/release-config.md)yaml file in your repository
+To define one, create a [release config](/flxbl/sfp/development/defining-a-domain/release-config.md) YAML file in your repository's **`config` directory**.

 A simple release config can be defined as shown below